toolleeo/cli-apps/README.md

 * [lsd](https://github.com/lsd-rs/lsd) - This project is a rewrite of GNU ls with lot of added features like colors, icons, tree-view, more formatting options etc. The project is heavily inspired by the super colorls project.
 * [nat](https://github.com/willdoescode/nat) - Complete replacement for the `ls` command.
 * [pretty-ls](https://github.com/ix/pretty-ls) - Rust ls clone with pretty colors.
+* [stree](https://github.com/orangekame3/stree) - A CLI tool designed to visualize the directory tree structure of an S3 bucket.
 * [vivid](https://github.com/sharkdp/vivid) - A themeable LS_COLORS generator with a rich filetype datebase.

 ## <a name="file-manager"></a>File manager